 Mosaic is a group of students who join together to equip our students, staff, and faculty to function in a diverse world by developing cultural competencies based on biblical principles.
 This group will accomplish their goals by endeavoring to create an environment both on- and off-campus enriched by diversity while being both welcoming and affirming to the breadth of God’s creation.
 Mosaic will also assist in programming, hosting events, and walking alongside our body of international students helping them to better adjust to life on this campus and in this country.

-Two student publications, the YellowJacket newspaper and the Pioneer yearbook, provide many opportunities for students to develop their writing skills, to provide the campus with information, and to preserve the memories of each year’s events.
-The editors of each publication participate in all IMPACT leadership training.
+The Pioneer yearbook provides many opportunities for students to develop their photography, writing and layout skills, and gives students a chance to preserve the memories of each year’s events.
+Yearbook leaders participate in all IMPACT leadership training.

 Each living area is assigned a student to serve as a Resident Assistant.
 The responsibility of the RA is to lead residents in developing an atmosphere that will help students in spiritual, academic, and social growth.
 As representatives of the Office of Student Life, they are also entrusted with the responsibility to see that all regulations concerning housing and conduct are maintained.
 As mentors, encouragers, counselors, and organizers of living area activities, the RAs are a vital element of the Residence Life program.